Academics & Curriculum

 - IB MYP Year 2 Geography

-Geography is an integrated study of geography, civics, and history through which students will learn to know, understand, analyze, and communicate the complexities of the world around them.
+Geography is an integrated study of world geography and American civics through which students will learn to know, understand, analyze, and communicate the complexities of the world around them.
 Our focus is on the development of research skills and analytical skills.
-Our course of study will develop inquiry into physical and human geography and government.
+Our course of study will begin with an inquiry into the physical and human geography of each continent and will conclude with an exploration of the nature of America’s representative democracy.

 - IB MYP Year 1 Earth Science